 Panda Review: Quick Expert Summary

-Panda Dome is an antivirus suite with a lot of different features, pricing options, and high-quality cybersecurity protections.
-It’s got a decent malware scanner (which detected over 95% of the malware samples during my tests — including all spyware and ransomware files) and a real-time protection engine that caught 100% of the malware files I tested it with.
+Panda Dome is an antivirus suite with a lot to offer in terms of features, pricing options, and high-quality cybersecurity protections.
+It’s got a decent malware scanner (which detected over 95% of the malware samples I hid on my computer during my tests — including all spyware and ransomware files) and a real-time protection engine that caught 100% of the malware samples I tried downloading.

 Panda Dome’s packages also have: